SvenGDK/OrbisPro/README.md

   - Change the Username

 ## ROG Ally Notes
-- Beta 0.1 Bug: Setup video does not start (black screen) just press the A button to continue
 - Control Mode needs to be set to "Gamepad"

 ## Used Libraries